Temptation Island (TV series): Reception

 Temptation Island received mixed reviews from critics.
 Michael Speier of Variety negatively compared the series to Survivor, referring to it as "merely a lightweight libido experiment."
 Ken Tucker of Entertainment Weekly believed the series to be "creepy-cheesy", in which he assigned it a grade of C−.

+Viewership

+According to data from Showlabs, Temptation Island ranked eighth on Netflix in the United States during the week of 17–23 March 2025.